anfoss/PCprophet/README.md

 ### Installing

 We recommend using [anaconda](https://www.anaconda.com) as it contains the majority of the required packages for PCprophet.
+If you are using Windows and having problems adding paths of anaconda and Python, please click .[here](https://www.datacamp.com/community/tutorials/installing-anaconda-windows) for guidance.

 #### Command line version